This post may contain affiliate links. Please read my disclosure policy.

 STEP 3 | Layer the ingredients

 Spread the hummus in a wide, shallow bowl.
-Spoon the pico onto the center, using a slotted spoon if there seems to be a lot of liquid.
+Spoon the pico onto the top of the hummus, using a slotted spoon if there seems to be a lot of liquid.
 Pile on the Feta cheese, Kalamata olives, and capers.
-Serve immediately with homemade pita chips!
+Serve immediately with homemade pita chips or warm pita bread!

 tip